mikosik/smooth-build/doc/tutorial.md

 ```

 ##### _Int_
-Int is an arbitrary-precision integer.
+Int is an integer with arbitrary-precision - its size is not bound.
+You can have Int value as big as you want unless it doesn't fit into memory.
 Int value can be defined using Int literal,
 which is a sequence of decimal digits optionally prefixed with minus sign (`-`).

 ```
 Int favoriteNumber = 17;
+Int enormousInt = 1234567890000000000;
 ```

 ##### _Blob_